mrogers315/BS_Knoxville_2025/README.md

 -----THE BOARD NEEDS TO OFF WHEN PLUGGING IT IN TO YOUR COMPUTER-----
------The Serial port will not come be live until the Battery id diconnected for saftey reasons--------
+-----The Serial port will not come be live until the Battery is diconnected for saftey reasons--------

 Arduino Config